At least 2 injured in shooting at NJ high school football playoff game

-At least 2 injured in shooting at NJ high school football playoff

-At least two people, including one child, were injured Friday night in a shooting at a high school football playoff in Pleasantville, N.J.
+At least two people, including one child, were wounded Friday night in a shooting at a high school football playoff in New Jersey.

-Atlantic County officials said shots rang out in the third quarter of the game between Pleasantville and Camden high school teams, according to WPVI.
+Atlantic County officials said shots rang out in the third quarter of the game played in Pleasantville between the Pleasantville and Camden high school teams, according to WPVI-TV of Philadelphia.

 CALIFORNIA SHOOTING PROMPTED FEARFUL STUDENTS TO TEXT FAMILIES: 'I LOVE YOU AND DAD SO MUCH'

-Officials said a young boy was shot while sitting in the stands.
-He was rushed to an area hospital, and his condition was unknown at the time of publication.
+A young boy was shot while sitting in the stands, officials said.
+He was rushed to an area hospital, and his condition was not immediately known.
 There was also no confirmed information about his age.

-A second person was injured and taken off the field in an ambulance.
+A second person was wounded and taken off the field in an ambulance.

 CLICK HERE TO GET THE FOX NEWS APP

-“People running, jumping fences, laying on the ground,” is how one sports reporter present at the game described the scene.
+“People running, jumping fences, laying on the ground,” is how one sports reporter covering the game described the scene.